 Ecosystem Connections

-Colonies of aquatic plants are important nurseries for fish and other aquatic life, providing sustenance and shelter and for the small creatures at the base of aquatic food chains.
+Colonies of aquatic plants are important nurseries and habitat for fish, frogs, turtles, and other aquatic and semiaquatic life.
+They provide sustenance and shelter and for the small creatures at the base of aquatic food chains.
+Shoreline plants help stabilize banks against flooding and erosion; they also help cleanse water running off of the land.